apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 ## "You Should Build This"

 No, lmao.
 This is hard.
 This is the effort of a whole-ass startup.
 I would prefer not to not half-ass something like this, and at present I would not be able to give it the attention it deserves.
+I am doing data curation and cleaning work for my own purposes, but I am choosing to write throwaway scripts rather than go all out.

-I would do it though if someone wanted to fund or hire me, or give me money to build it for them.
+I would go all out though if someone wanted to fund or hire me, or give me money to build it for them.
 I could be convinced.
 It's work that I love doing, I just don't have a personal use for hundreds of terabytes of high quality training data.
 Yet surely someone else does.

 I am convinced that you do not need a differentiated data source to build high quality datasets.
 Filtering common crawl ought to be enough.
 High quality needles in the internet haystack are findable, but nobody seems to be looking.